time-sliders/note/mysql/innodb/Innodb锁与事务模型(官方文档).md

 #### 15.7.2.3 Consistent Nonlocking Reads

 A [consistent read](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_consistent_read) means that `InnoDB` uses multi-versioning to present to a **query a snapshot of the database at a point in time**.
-The query sees the changes made by transactions that committed before that point of time, and no changes made by later or uncommitted transactions.
-The exception to this rule is that the query sees the changes made by earlier statements within the same transaction.
-This exception causes the following anomaly: If you update some rows in a table, a [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) sees the latest version of the updated rows, but it might also see older versions of any rows.
-If other sessions simultaneously update the same table, the anomaly means that you might see the table in a state that never existed in the database.
+The query sees the changes made by transactions that committed before that point of time, and no changes made by later or uncommitted transactions并且不会看到以后或未提交的事务所做的更改.
+The exception例外情况 to this rule is that the query sees the changes made by earlier statements within the same transaction.
+This exception causes the following anomaly异常: If you update some rows in a table, a [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) sees the latest version of the updated rows, but it might also see older versions of any rows.
+If other sessions simultaneously同时 update the same table, the anomaly means that you might see the table in a state that never existed in the database.异常意味着您可能会看到该表处于数据库中从未存在的状态。

-If the transaction [isolation level](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_isolation_level) is [`REPEATABLE READ`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read) (the default level), all consistent reads within the same transaction read the snapshot established by the first such read in that transaction.
-You can get a fresher snapshot for your queries by committing the current transaction and after that issuing new queries.
+**If the transaction [isolation level](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_isolation_level) is [`REPEATABLE READ`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read) (the default level), all consistent reads within the same transaction read the snapshot established by the first such read in that transaction.
+You can get a fresher snapshot for your queries by committing the current transaction and after that issuing new queries.**

-With [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level, each consistent read within a transaction sets and reads its own fresh snapshot.
+**With [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) isolation level, each consistent read within a transaction sets and reads its own fresh snapshot.**

-Consistent read is the default mode in which `InnoDB` processes [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) statements in [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) and [`REPEATABLE READ`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read) isolation levels.
-A consistent read does not set any locks on the tables it accesses, and therefore other sessions are free to modify those tables at the same time a consistent read is being performed on the table.
+Consistent read is the default mode in which `InnoDB` processes [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) statements in [`READ COMMITTED`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_read-committed) and [`REPEATABLE READ`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read) isolation levels. <u>A consistent read **does not set any locks** on the tables it accesses, and therefore **other sessions are free to modify those tables** at the same time a consistent read is being performed on the table.</u>

 Suppose that you are running in the default [`REPEATABLE READ`](https://dev.mysql.com/doc/refman/8.0/en/innodb-transaction-isolation-levels.html#isolevel_repeatable-read) isolation level.
 When you issue a consistent read (that is, an ordinary [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html)statement), `InnoDB` gives your transaction a timepoint according to which your query sees the database.
 If another transaction deletes a row and commits after your timepoint was assigned, you do not see the row as having been deleted.
 Inserts and updates are treated similarly.

-Note
+> Note

-The snapshot of the database state applies to [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) statements within a transaction, not necessarily to [DML](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_dml)statements.
-If you insert or modify some rows and then commit that transaction, a [`DELETE`](https://dev.mysql.com/doc/refman/8.0/en/delete.html) or [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) statement issued from another concurrent `REPEATABLE READ` transaction could affect those just-committed rows, even though the session could not query them.
+The snapshot of the database state applies to [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) statements within a transaction, **not necessarily to但是不适用于 [DML](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_dml) statements**.
+If you insert or modify some rows and then commit that transaction, a [`DELETE`](https://dev.mysql.com/doc/refman/8.0/en/delete.html) or [`UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/update.html) statement issued from another concurrent **`REPEATABLE READ`** transaction could affect those just-committed rows, **even though the session could not query them**.
 If a transaction does update or delete rows committed by a different transaction, those changes do become visible to the current transaction.
 For example, you might encounter a situation like the following:

 ```sql
 SELECT COUNT(c1) FROM t1 WHERE c1 = 'xyz';